-At 4:00 PM Door #2 will be locked and parents will need to park in the lot behind the Cottages on the elementary side of the building, walk to Door #5, buzz to be let in and come to the Elementary Desk.
-The employee there will call for your JA student to be sent to meet you at the desk.
+Arrival and Dismissal maps and procedures will be communicated prior to the start of school and posted on the school website.

 The last pick up for those not enrolled in After-school Care is 4:00.
 The last pick-up for After-school Care is 6:00 p.m.
 Any late pick-ups after those times is \$2.00 per minute per child (see P.3.3 After Hours).